Looking for some fun things to do in Halifax with kids? Here are 18 great ideas,

 The Halifax Citadel is one of the top attractions in Nova Scotia and is a must-see for any visitor to the city.

-The star-shaped fort is a National Historic Site that sits high on a hill overlooking the city and is especially fun for kids to experience.
+The star-shaped fort is a National Historic Site that sits high on a hill overlooking the city.
+There’s been a fort here for almost 300 years, and the current fort is close to 200 years old.
+While it’s an important historical site to visit in Halifax, it’s especially fun for kids to experience.

-Explore the fort walls, visit the barracks and learn about life in the 18th century.
-In the summer, kids can take part in the soldier for a day experience.
+Explore the fort walls – you can even walk inside the walls, visit the barracks and learn about life in the 18th century.
+In the summer, kids can participate in the Soldier for a Day experience.
+They’ll be outfitted in a uniform, then learn to march and practice drills, and learn to play the field drum.

 If you time your visit around noon, you’ll be able to see the cannon demonstration that happens every day!
 (And if you’re somewhere else in Halifax at noon, you’re still sure to hear the cannon.)

-One of the longest waterfront boardwalks in the world, this is THE thing to do in Halifax, especially in the summer.
+One of the longest waterfront boardwalks in the world, walking along it is THE thing to do in Halifax, especially in the summer.

 It’s full of shops, restaurants, cafes, as well as fun activities during the summer months.
-It’s also a great place to people watch or take in the stunning harbour views.
+It’s also a great place to people watch or take in the beautiful harbour views.

-Relax in the hammocks, run, take a picture in the giant postcard or just sit back and enjoy the view of the harbour in any one of the colourful chairs lining the boardwalk.
+Relax in the hammocks, take a picture in the giant postcard, or just sit back and enjoy the view of the harbour in any one of the colourful chairs lining the boardwalk.

-Just past the hammocks, there’s a fun path for kids to hop, jump and turn on and there’s plenty of public art to admire, including the interesting Drunken Lamposts.
+Just past the hammocks, there’s a fun path for kids to hop, jump and turn on and plenty of public art to admire, including an interesting installation, nicknamed the Drunken Lamposts.

-Then grab a snack at one of the many food stalls, where you can find everything from lobster rolls to ice cream – the famous COWS Ice Cream can be found along the boardwalk.
+Then grab a snack at one of the many food stalls in the Salt Yard, where you can find everything from lobster rolls to coffee and of course, ice cream – the famous COWS Ice Cream is here, as well as locally made Black Bear Ice Cream.

 3. Visit the Maritime Museum of the Atlantic

-It’s a great museum with interactive exhibits, hands-on activities and plenty of interesting things to see, making it one of the best things to do in Halifax with kids.
+It’s a great museum with interactive exhibits, hands-on activities and plenty of interesting things to see, including exhibits on the Titanic.

 Learn about Halifax’s maritime history; see exhibits on shipwrecks and lighthouses, including displays on the Halifax Explosion and the Titanic exhibit.